adbar/trafilatura/docs/usage-python.rst

 Function parameters
 ^^^^^^^^^^^^^^^^^^^

-Starting from version 1.9, the ``Extractor`` class provides a convenient way to define and manage extraction parameters.
-It allows users to customize all options used by the extraction functions and offers a convenient shortcut compared to multiple function parameters.
+The ``Extractor`` class provides a convenient way to define and manage extraction parameters.
+It is useful when reusing the same settings across multiple extractions or when configuring options not exposed as ``extract()`` parameters.

 Here is how to use the class: